tweag/haskell-training/material/domain.md

 ---

-Next we should try to define how `Answer`s look like.
+Next we should try to define what `Answer`s look like.
 It could either contain a paragraph of text or an integer.

 Try to define an `Answer` type